-Merry Christmas from all of the team at Wyedean This year, instead of sending Christmas cards the company made a donation to our nominated charity: Airedale Hospital Neo-Natal Clinic.
-To read more about the unit click here.
-We close for Christmas on Friday 22nd December and will reopen on Tuesday the 2nd January.
+Merry Christmas from all at Wyedean.
+This year, instead of sending Christmas cards the company made a donation to our nominated charity: Keighley and District National Autistic Society.
+To read more about the charity click here.
+We close on Friday 21st December and reopen on Wednesday 2nd of January.